ETdoFresh/Blog/content/post/import/2010/2010-12-19-symbolic-link-batch-file.md

 ---
 Dear Blog,

-I use Boxee, and when I download DVDs, they don&#8217;t show up as episodes on my TV Guide.
-Someone suggested making symbolic links&#8230; Sounds good to me.
-Here&#8217;s a batch file I use to generate these symbolic links (not catching me renaming 100&#8217;s of files
+I use Boxee, and when I download DVDs, they don't show up as episodes on my TV Guide.
+Someone suggested making symbolic links...
+Sounds good to me.
+Here's a batch file I use to generate these symbolic links (not catching me renaming 100's of files

 <pre>@echo off
 SETLOCAL EnableDelayedExpansion